-Each month, notable media outlets contact ACA’s communications department for information about chiropractic and health care topics and to set up interviews with a doctor of chiropractic on ACA’s media response team.
+Notable media outlets often contact ACA’s communications department for information about chiropractic and to set up interviews with doctors of chiropractic.
+Read a selection of articles below featuring members of ACA’s media response team.

 BOSS Magazine Features ACA Article on Conservative Approach to Pain, Opioid Epidemic

 BOSS Magazine, which is read by corporate leaders, features an article by the American Chiropractic Association about how chiropractic care can play a role in reducing the use of prescription opioid pain medications, especially for those who suffer from back pain.
 The article notes that chiropractic can help address challenges for employers such as increased health care costs as well as reduced productivity caused by pain and opioid overuse.
 Read more.

 ACA Member Dr. Scott Bautch Offers Suggestions on Finding the Right Mattress